a

 Pacific Crest Trail road on South side of Hwy 50 Trail turns Left 50' down road

 Above: Hike about a 100 feet down this dirt road, then turn Left at the trail markers where the dirt road turns Right.
-Above: Trail marker indicating where the backpacker turns left at the trail where the dirt road turns Right.
+The road terminates further down along Highway 50.
+A trail breaks off to the Southwest to the top of the highest local peak, the peak to the South of Echo Summit.
+Above: Trail marker indicating where the Tahoe to Yosemite Trail backpacker turns left at the trail where the dirt road bends Right.

 Pacific Crest Trail South side of Highway 50 Wound taken making ford